davatorium/rofi/mkdocs/docs/1.7.5/rofi.1.markdown

 Try to parse the file and return 0 when successful, non-zero when failed.

-`-list-keybindings`

-List all known keybindings without trying to parse them.
-This can be used to look for duplicate bindings.

 `-threads` *num*

 Specify the number of threads **rofi** should use: